 Lawrence Lipton was born in Lodz, Poland, on October 10, 1898, and brought to America in 1903 by his father, Abraham Lipton.
 The family moved to Chicago where Abraham Lipton had close friends and relatives.
 When Lipton was fourteen, his father died.

-Lipton worked at various times as a graphic artist, a journalist, the publicity director of a large movie theater, a writer and poet and a jazz composer.
-In the 1920s, Lipton was part of the circle of writers in Chicago including Ben Hecht, Carl Sandburg, Edgar Lee Masters, Sherwood Anderson, and Harriet Monroe and he married his first wife, Dorothy Omansky.
-After Dorothy died, he married Betty Weinberg, with whom he had a son, James Lipton.
-In the late 1930s, Lipton divorced Betty and married Georgiana Randolph Craig, with whom he coauthored twenty-two books of mystery fiction during the late 1930s and early 1940s under the pseudonym of Craig Rice.
+Lipton worked at various times as a graphic artist, a journalist, the publicity director of a large movie theater, a writer and poet, and a jazz composer.
+In the 1920s, Lipton joined an influential circle of writers in Chicago, including Ben Hecht, Carl Sandburg, Edgar Lee Masters, Sherwood Anderson, and Harriet Monroe.
+Lipton also married his first wife, Dorothy Omansky, during the 1920s.
+After Dorothy died, Lipton married Betty Weinberg, with whom he had a son, James Lipton.
+In the late 1930s, Lipton divorced Betty and married Georgiana Randolph Craig, a well-known author of mystery novels and short stories who wrote under the pseudonym, Craig Rice.
 After divorcing Georgiana, Lipton married Nettie Esther Brooks in 1948.

-Published in dozens of literary magazines and journals, his poetry and prose gathered together certain central themes that related to the social responsibility of the artist to participate in the formation of a society that was more than a collective.
+Published in dozens of literary magazines and journals, Lipton's poetry and prose linked central themes relating to the social responsibility of the artist to participate in the formation of a society that was more than a collective.
 As a visionary, Lipton wanted the new society to be rational, functional, and responsible to the deepest needs of the human soul.
 During the last years of his life, Lipton wrote a long-running column of political commentary in the Los Angeles Free Press called "Radio Free America."
 Lipton died in Los Angeles on July 9, 1975.